Hong Kong's Carrie Lam kills extradition bill after weeks of protests

 Breaking News Emails

-HONG KONG — A controversial extradition bill that sparked months of protests in Hong Kong will be fully withdrawn, the territory's chief executive announced on Wednesday, submitting to one of the demonstrators' core demands.
+HONG KONG — An extradition bill that spurred months of protests in Hong Kong will be fully withdrawn, the territory's chief executive announced Wednesday, submitting to one of the demonstrators' core demands.

 Carrie Lam said in a televised announcement that the bill will be withdrawn "in order to fully allay public concerns" when the Legislative Council resumes.
 She promised "direct dialogue" with communities to hear their concerns but announced no other major concessions.